Brxdl3y/NCBA-BANK-NETWORK/README.md

 HSRP isn’t just turned on.
 It’s thought through.

-Every VLAN has a resilient default gateway.
+🔹Every VLAN has a resilient default gateway.
 Roles are defined.
 Preemption is controlled.
 Failure scenarios were considered before the first command was typed.

 Redundancy here isn’t for show — it’s for continuity.